facebookresearch/NPM/README.md

 Models are available from Huggingface Hub:hugs:!
 Check out [**npm**](https://huggingface.co/facebook/npm) (for phrase retrieval) and [**npm-single**](https://huggingface.co/facebook/npm-single) (for token retrieval).

+**We are working on a simple demo where you can simply download all the resources and deploy on your machine.
+Stay tuned!**

 ### Updates
 * **01/02/2023**: The code for training is released.
 See [train.md](train.md) for instructions.
 * **12/22/2022**: The code for inference is released.
 Stay tuned for the code for training.